rafaelgonzalez/jruby-libgdx-test/README.md

 ## Building ##

-You will JRuby as a JAR.
+You will need JRuby as a JAR before you can start building.
 You can get it with:

     rawr install

-Build an executable JAR
+Now you can build an executable JAR

     rake rawr:jar

-Build a Mac OSX app
+Or a Mac OSX app

     rake rawr:bundle:app

-Build a Windows executable
+Or a Windows executable

     rake rawr:bundle:exe